 I’m classically trained as a biologist but integrate engineering, material science, and mathematics to address the causes and consequences of morphological diversity in vertebrate musculoskeletal design, with a particular emphasis on amphibious vertebrate animals.

-Current position: I am now an Assistant Professor at California State University, Long Beach, where I run a research team that works at the interface of biology and engineering to address broadscale questions related to the evolution and ecology of different vertebrate musculoskeletal designs and their consequences on locomotor performance under different biotic and abiotic environmental conditions.
+Current position: I am now an Assistant Professor at George Washington University, where I run a research team that works at the interface of biology and engineering to address broadscale questions related to the evolution and ecology of different vertebrate musculoskeletal designs and their consequences on locomotor performance under different biotic and abiotic environmental conditions.

 Research interests: I have broad research interests and, consequently, will be posting information related to biomechanics, materials science and engineering, locomotion, feeding, natural selection, functional morphology, musculoskeletal modeling, morphometrics, and much more!
 Stay tuned!